lukemonahan/splunk_modinput_prometheus/README.md

       bearer_token: "ABC123"
 ```

+Full details of available options are at: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cremote_write%3E

 ## Known Limitations

  - Only Linux on x86_64 is tested for now
- - TLS is not yet supported, but is targeted for a future enhancement
  - Validation of configuration is non-existent -- incorrect config will not work with little indication as to why
- - Proper logging of the input execution is not yet implemented
+ - Proper logging of the input execution is not yet implemented.
+You may or may get a log entry of any issues.